Physics and computation: An insight from non-Hermitian quantum computing: Theoretical Model of NQC

 \section{Theoretical Model of NQC}

 In this section, we introduce a quantum computing model that removes the unitarity constraint on gates, which we refer to as non-Hermitian quantum computing (NQC).
-We provide an algorithm for solving SAT problem to illustrate its potential.
+We provide an algorithm for solving the maximum independent sets (MIS) problem to illustrate its potential.
 By employing an approach similar to that used for the Lorentz quantum computer~\cite{ZhangWu}, we prove that the class of problems efficiently solvable with NQC, denoted as BNQP (bounded-error non-Hermitian quantum polynomial time), is equivalent to \(\text{P}^{\sharp\text{P}}\).

-In the subsequent section, we will delve into the physical implementation of NQC.
+Non-Hermitian quantum mechanics can be either a fundamental but hypothetical theory~\cite{Bender,He,ZhangNJP} or an effective theory for open quantum systems~\cite{Gao}.
+For the former approach, one must address the issue of action at a distance brought by non-unitary evolution~\cite{Susskind}.
+In this work, we adopt the latter perspective, viewing the non-Hermitian system as an effective outcome resulting from specific treatments of Hermitian systems.
+In the subsequent section, we will delve into the realization of NQC with real physical systems.
 We will highlight the practical challenges involved in surpassing current quantum computing models and emphasize the intricate relationship between computation and physics.